Citronella is the commonly used name for a group of familiar plants best known for insect repelling abilities similar to yarrow.

 While this oil is classed as a natural insect repellent by the EPA in the United States, it is not in the EU.
 Science is also conflicted on the subject.
 Some studies show protection from mosquitoes and others not so much.

 Ultimately, it is up to you to determine if citronella provides value to your family.
 I have found natural insect repellents containing citronella oil to be effective for mosquito protection.
-However, it must be sprayed on liberally and reapplied often (this is the one I use).
+However, it must be sprayed on liberally and reapplied often.
+This brand is very effective.

 The Ultimate in Mosquito Repellents